Changing your name

 If you divorce or dissolve a civil partnership you can simply go back to using your previous surname without having to officially record the change.

-If you were married you can simply let everyone know you are reverting to your maiden name.
-However if you went through the formal change of name procedure to change from your maiden name to your married name then you will have to go through that official procedure again to change your name back and have your birth entry amended to your maiden name.
+If you were married you can simply let everyone know you are reverting to your previous name (such as a Birth name or maiden name).
+However if you went through the formal change of name procedure to change from your previous name to your married name then you will have to go through that official procedure again to change your name back and have your birth entry amended to your previous name.

 If someone in a civil partnership changes from their birth name officially, using the change of name procedure, to take the same name as your civil partner, you will have to change back using the change of name procedure if you wish your birth entry to revert to your birth name.